 - Best when fresh.
 Store leftovers (separate) covered in the refrigerator for 2-3 days.
 Reheat in the microwave or in a small saucepan over medium heat until warm, adding more water or almond milk if too dry.

 *If using pumpkin puree instead of pumpkin butter, simply add more pumpkin pie spice, cinnamon, and sweetener to taste!
 Use this recipe as a guide.

-*Nutrition information is a rough estimate for 1 of 3 servings with pecans, but without coconut whipped cream or additional pumpkin butter.
+*Nutrition information is a rough estimate calculated with pecans, but without coconut whipped cream or additional pumpkin butter.